gervenesalvador/todo-list/README.md

 ## Todo List App Readme

-Please note: This is a template README.md, feel free to adjust and personalize it according to your project's specific features and goals.

 ### Introduction

 This repository contains the source code for a simple and efficient todo list application built with [Technology Stack: Vue.js, Nuxt.js, Vuetify].